-Under the new $2 billion agreement, the Australian Government will continue to provide a per child contribution to states and territories.
+Under the agreement, the Commonwealth will continue to provide a per child contribution to states and territories.
 In 2022, this will be around $1340.

-The funding supports 15 hours of preschool a week – 600 hours a year – for all children in the year before they start school.
+This funding supports the delivery of 15 hours of preschool a week – 600 hours a year – for all children in the year before they start school.

-Children who engage in quality play-based early childhood education are generally better prepared to start primary school and enjoy better educational outcomes.
+Children who engage in quality early childhood education are better prepared for school and enjoy better educational outcomes.

 Data from the Australian Early Development Census (AEDC) indicates that preschool reduces the number of children who are not ready to start school by about 10%.